 How Do I Feed Eggs to my Cat?

 If you want to give eggs to your cat, you must first and foremost cook them.
 There are different methods you can try: poached, boiled, hard-boiled, scrambled.
 Avoid fried eggs due to the excess of oil.
 Since eggs are high in cholesterol, you should know how to feed them properly to your feline based on their condition.
 Yolks carry the highest amount of both fat and cholesterol.
 Therefore, if your cat is overweight or has kidney issues, do not feed them egg yolks.
-In addition, you should also limit the number of egg white you give them as a treat as well.
+In addition, you should also limit the number of egg whites you give them as a treat as well.

 Tip: Always ask your vet about the number of eggs you can give to your cat.
 This depends on a number of factors such as your cat’s weight and any health issues they may already have.